TaliWeinstein/taliweinstein.github.io/content/event/ImpactofAcoustic /index.md

 #   country: South Africa

-summary: An immersive workshop in 2022 which aimed to provide teenage girls with an understanding of the biomedical engineering field through hands on activities and discussion.
+summary: This online conference provided a platform to share the results of my research into acoustic features of persuasiveness with the wider University of the Witwatersrand community.
 abstract: 'This event introduced girls between the ages of 15 and 18 to the world of biomedical engineering through interactive presentations, group discussions with qualified engineers, video demonstrations, an indepth Q&A session and a hands-on microcontroller programming exercise to analyse photoplethysmography signals.
 Within my role as presenter, educator, co-ordinator and facilitator -  I was responisble for ensuring that the worskhop ran smoothly while still delivering the workshop content.
 The workshop ran over a 4 hour period overwhich I presented to the group of 30 girls, assisted with the volenteer discussions, ran the coding solution development and provided directed assistance to the girls during the coding activity.'

 # Talk start and end times.